Flood Advisory issued for Pender by NWS - NewsBreak

 Flood Advisory issued for Pender by NWS

-Effective: 2021-08-11 20:59:00 EDT Expires: 2021-08-12 15:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
-Additional information is available at water.weather.gov/ahps2/index. php?wfo=ilm The next statement will be issued by Thursday morning.
+Effective: 2021-08-15 20:46:00 EDT Expires: 2021-08-18 14:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
+Additional information is available at water.weather.gov/ahps2/index. php?wfo=ilm The next statement will be issued by Monday morning.
 Target Area: Pender The Flood Advisory continues for the following rivers in North Carolina Northeast Cape Fear River Near Burgaw affecting Pender County.
-The Flood Advisory remains in effect The Flood Advisory continues for the Northeast Cape Fear River Near Burgaw. * Until further notice. * At 8:30 PM EDT Wednesday the stage was 8.8 feet. * Advisory stage is 8.0 feet. * Flood stage is 10.0 feet. * Forecast...The river is expected to rise to a crest of 9.2 feet early Friday afternoon. * Impact...At 9.0 feet, Water deepens on the lowest portions of River Bend Road and River Birch Road.alerts.weather.gov
+The Flood Advisory remains in effect The Flood Advisory continues for the Northeast Cape Fear River Near Burgaw. * Until early Wednesday afternoon. * At 7:30 PM EDT Sunday the stage was 8.7 feet. * Advisory stage is 8.0 feet. * Flood stage is 10.0 feet. * Forecast...The river is expected to fall to 4.8 feet Friday evening. * Impact...At 9.0 feet, Water deepens on the lowest portions of River Bend Road and River Birch Road.alerts.weather.gov

 Comments / 0